ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 Well... not sure what happened there.
 Anyways it's me [chiv](https://osu.ppy.sh/users/6701656) here to introduce our last pick of the month, which is [GRR SNARL GROWL's](https://osu.ppy.sh/users/4681578) (I call him Squilly because we're tight like that just letting yall know) [B.O.B](https://osu.ppy.sh/beatmapsets/1981082#osu).
 You might be wondering what B.O.B stands for.
 Does it stand for Low AR gimmick overlap reading?
 Does it stand for [Corsace Closed](https://osu.ppy.sh/community/forums/topics/1744515?n=1)?
 Does it actually stand for the hit tournament series [Bangin' osu!
 Beatdown](https://docs.google.com/spreadsheets/d/1tXpe9Q2K8eNCcQuP4FTnI9ZS3DLsGOtNUKMvzR50OVo/edit?gid=578531657#gid=578531657)?

 Well... all of those things might just be true.
 This is the type of map you'll be able to open and instantly recognize if you can play the map or if it's something you'd rather watch [Ekoro](https://osu.ppy.sh/users/284905) or [kt09-](https://osu.ppy.sh/users/14436159) clipfarm on twitter.
-Regardless, to support our ever-increasing supply of reading clipfarm potential for our platforms, please vote yes!
+Regardless, to support our ever-increasing supply of reading clipfarm potential for our platforms, please vote Yes!

 ## osu!taiko